Elise Lamb: Acting

 After completing her training at NIDA in 2012, Lamb appeared in numerous independent Australian films including The Pale Moonlight opposite Matt Boesenberg and Blown for Tropfest which she also wrote, directed and produced.
-She also appeared as Juliet in Romeo and Juliet for the Queensland Theatre Company.
+She also appeared as Juliet in the Romeo and Juliet live marketing campaign performances for the Queensland Theatre Company.

-In 2014, she starred as Zelda Fitzgerald in William Luce's one-woman play The Last Flapper at Brisbane Arts Theatre.
+In 2014, she starred as Zelda Fitzgerald and produced the Australian premiere of William Luce's one-woman play The Last Flapper at Brisbane Arts Theatre.
+AussieTheatre praised her performance "The Last Flapper offers Lamb an opportunity to showcase her talents as actor, singer and dancer.
+She fitted the role of Zelda Fitzgerald well, as she sang and twirled about using every inch of the stage, her delivery superb".